Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 You need to choose directors who are specialists in the field in which you wish to carry out your PhD thesis:

-- A PhD supervisor in Paris: chosen from among the members of Université de Paris’ doctoral school.
+- A PhD supervisor in Paris: chosen from among the members of Université Paris Cité’ doctoral school.

 - One or more PhD supervisors in the partner institution(s): The supervisors must hold an accreditation to conduct research, be assimilated or benefit from an exemption allowing them to direct a PhD thesis.